 After many hours of torment, she was fully dilated, and her efforts were rewarded around midnight, when a loud cry was heard through the hospital floor.
 I had burst forth into the world.

 (How do I know all this?
 My greatest curiosity apart from the world around me and its inhabitants is my own journey.
-This, I shall attempt to explore some more through this blog.
-It will be a collection of free verse poetry, short fiction, my musings, rants and generally everything that will make me, and shape me.)
+This and more, I shall attempt to explore through this blog.
+It will be a collection of free verse poetry, short fiction, my musings, rants or just about anything that either strikes a chord with me emotionally, or challenges me to think about.)